albertodeago/clean-architecture/service-todo/README.md

 - interfaces (ports)
 - they do not depend on anything (no imports from other folders)

-infrastructure:
+Adapters:
-- they are the adapters, implement the interfaces/ports
+- implement the interfaces/ports (they also called `infrastructure` sometimes)
 - everything that interacts with the outside world goes here (changing a db or something should be just a matter of changing an adapter)
 - ATM they are adapters for the domain (e.g. a pg implementation) and also for dependencies that I want to "encalpsulate" to make them easier to change (e.g. http server, maybe tomorrow we want hono instead of express)